 The novel idea of Sulzmann and Lu is to extend this algorithm for lexing, where it is important to find out which part of the string is matched by which part of the regular expression.
-For this Sulzmann and Lu presented two lexing algorithms in their paper [12].
+For this Sulzmann and Lu presented two lexing algorithms in their paper [15].
 The first algorithm consists of two phases: first a matching phase (which is Brzozowski's algorithm) and then a value construction phase.
 The values encode how a regular expression matches a string.
 Values are defined as the inductive datatype where we use vs to stand for a list of values.
-The string underlying a value can be calculated by a flat function, written $||$.
-It traverses a value and collects the characters contained in it.
-Sulzmann and Lu also define inductively an inhabitation relation that associates values to regular expressions:
+The string underlying a value can be calculated by a flat function, written $|\|$ .
+It traverses a value and collects the characters contained in it (see [3]).

+Sulzmann and Lu also define inductively an inhabitation relation that associates values to regular expressions.
+Our version of this relation is defined by the following six rules: